What Happens at the Hearing?

 What happens at the hearing?

-- Question parties and obtain the necessary facts.
+- Question parties to obtain the necessary facts.

 - Allow parties to ask questions of their own witnesses and the witnesses for the other party.
-The ALJ will also help parties who have a hard time asking questions of witnesses.
+The Administrative Law Judge will also help parties who have a hard time asking questions of witnesses.

 - Decide whether documents may be made part of the record.

 - Give parties the opportunity to review and object to documents that may be made part of the record.

 - Decide on any requests to issue subpoenas for witnesses, documents, or records.

 - Give parties a chance to make a closing statement at the end of the hearing.